Are you approaching retirement or looking to access your pension funds? Some of the key factors to consider are:

 - Do you have a spouse or dependants that you wish to provide for.

 VIEW OUR 3 MINUTE EXPLAINER VIDEO BELOW

 Before drawing your pension benefits from an existing pension scheme, it pays to seek independent financial advice.

 Is transferring to flexi-access drawdown right for me?

 More and more clients are looking at flexible ways to access their pension schemes.
 This may include:

 - Transferring an existing personal pension into flexi access drawdown to provide more flexibility and control over income.

-- Considering a defined benefit/financial salary transfer for more flexible benefits, higher tax free cash or improved death benefits.
+- Considering a defined benefit/final salary transfer for more flexible benefits, higher tax free cash or improved death benefits.

 - Accessing pensions to obtain tax free cash only.